roundhousedesigns/calendario/README.md

 # Calendario II: The Datening

 The professional blogger's editorial calendar.
-In development...for the second time.
+For the two-th time.

 ## Usage:

--   Run `yarn install` and `yarn start` inside the `app/` directory and visit `http://localhost:3000`.

-    OR

--   Enable plugin inside a WP installation and visit `Posts->Calendario` from the Dashboard and `yarn build`.
+-   Enable plugin inside a WP installation and visit `Posts->Calendario` from the Dashboard.
+Run `yarn build` to build, if necessary.
+-   ~~Run `yarn install` and `yarn start` inside the `app/` directory and visit `http://localhost:3000`~~

 ---

 ## Bugs

+-   Nothing atm...

 ## TODO